agouguet/social_benchmark_robotic_navigation/README.md

 ## Dependencies

- .
-We recommend installing ```Tmux``` which is a terminal multiplexer and ```Tmuxinator``` which is a tool that allows you to easily manage tmux sessions using yaml files, we have provided different yaml files for each baseline in the folder ```~/social_benchmark_robotic_navigation/tmux/<navigation method>```.
+ * We recommend installing ```Tmux``` which is a terminal multiplexer and ```Tmuxinator``` which is a tool that allows you to easily manage tmux sessions using yaml files, we have provided different yaml files for each baseline in the folder ```~/social_benchmark_robotic_navigation/tmux/<navigation method>```.

- .
-We used Docker to containerize all ROS1 baselines and used ros_bridge to be able to use our benchmark in ROS2.
+ * We used Docker to containerize all ROS1 baselines and used ros_bridge to be able to use our benchmark in ROS2.
 You can find the docker images [here](https://hub.docker.com/repository/docker/agouguet/benchmark-social-navigation/general).

- .
-For our method, it is enough to use the ros2 workspace present in this repository and for DWB to use nav2 from ROS2.
+ * For our method, it is enough to use the ros2 workspace present in this repository and for DWB to use nav2 from ROS2.

 ## Usage

-For example, to use MBSN method :
+For example, to use HBSN method :

 ```
-cd ~/benchmark_social_navigation/tmux/MBSN
+cd ~/benchmark_social_navigation/tmux/HBSN
 tmuxinator
 ```